Great Escapes: A Guide to the Best Trips for People with ADHD

 Plan the Right Trip

 If you like to break up poolside relaxation with see-it-all tours, you’ll love a vacation at sea.
-Cruise ships call in exotic destinations in the Caribbean, Hawaii, Europe, and Alaska, among other places, and make perfect getaways for families, couples, and singles because there’s so much to do onboard — and off.
+Cruise vacations make perfect getaways for families, couples, and singles because there’s so much to do onboard — and off.

 Plan your whole trip with one call to your travel agent.
 They’re great for folks with ADHD because they offer some structure, some downtime, and lots of flexibility.
 Unpack once and see the world — or a good chunk of it.

 With their tennis courts, pools, swim-up bars, spas, and gorgeous beachfront settings, all-inclusive resorts have become virtual summer camps for adults.
 One flat hotel fee includes meals, activities, and, sometimes, drinks.
-These sprawling luxury retreats are most commonly found along sparkling shorelines in places like the Caribbean and Mexico.
 They make sense for folks with ADHD, because there’s nothing else to worry about once you arrive.
 There are no schedules to adhere to, no research to do, no routes to map out.
 Your only job is to relax.
 But if too much downtime drives you crazy, make sure you find out about local excursions.
-Then just dial the concierge, and — presto! — he’ll set it up.
+Then just dial the concierge, and — presto! — they’ll set it up.

-If you want to visit a foreign place but don’t want to do any legwork, consider an escorted group tour.
-You can find them all over the world – China, Italy, France, Australia, Africa, even in the U.S. You’ll probably need to pack and unpack a few times throughout your trip, but that’s as hard as escorted tour life gets.
+If you want to visit an unfamiliar place but don’t want to do any legwork, consider an escorted group tour.
+You can find them all over the world.
+You’ll probably need to pack and unpack a few times throughout your trip, but that’s as hard as escorted tour life gets.
 These trips combine adventure and structure.
-No need to learn foreign languages, or drive on the wrong side of the road.
+No need to learn another language, or drive on the wrong side of the road.
 Instead, a guide leads you to attractions, books your hotels, and plans your meals.
 As for you, sit back and enjoy the ride.